Retirement planning basics

 We have been responsible for insuring our health, home and automobiles, life, etc. from catastrophes but no one really ever talked about insuring our retirement.
 In fact, in many cases, our retirement nest egg is worth more than our homes and cars and other assets combined!
 It only makes sense to think in terms of protecting and insuring your retirement assets for peace of mind during retirement.

-A secure retirement is nothing more than from a saving mindset to an insuring mindset!
+A secure retirement is nothing more than the natural conversionfrom a saving mindset to an insuring mindset!

 Start planning before you retire